Master of Arts

 Students are required to follow the student handbook of the school(s) through which they are enrolled.
 To continue in a dual or five year program, a student must remain in good academic standing with the respective School (Wake Forest College, Divinity, Law or Medicine) and the Graduate School of Arts and Sciences.

 The degree requires 30 credit hours; 24-26 hours of coursework with an average grade of B or above plus either 4 hours of capstone project (BIE 795) OR 6 hours of thesis research (BIE 791/792).
 All MA students must take BIE 703 (3 hours) and BIE 706/BIE 707 (3 hours).
 Additionally, all MA students must take two of the three following courses: BIE 702 (3 hours), BIE 704 (3 hours), and BIE 705 (3 hours).
 The remaining 12-14 hours may be in either 600 or 700 level Bioethics courses.
-With program permission, up to 6 of the those hours may be from non-Bioethics graduate level courses.
+With program permission, up to 6 of those hours may be from non-Bioethics graduate level courses.
 All work must be completed within six years of the date of initial enrollment in the graduate program.

 For additional degree requirements, see Requirements for Degrees.